T

 PaceStandard

-This 3-day itinerary for Washington D.C. balances iconic historical landmarks with world-class art and charming neighborhoods.
-You'll explore the National Mall's monuments and memorials, delve into American history and art at renowned museums, and experience the architectural beauty of Capitol Hill and Georgetown.
-The pace is balanced for a solo traveler interested in history, art, and architecture, with opportunities for both in-depth exploration and relaxed wandering.
+This 3-day itinerary for Washington D.C. balances iconic historical landmarks with world-class museums and the charming streets of Georgetown.
+You'll explore the National Mall's memorials, delve into American history and art, witness the seat of government, and enjoy the unique atmosphere of one of D.C.'s oldest neighborhoods.
+It's designed for solo travelers interested in history, art, and architecture, offering a mid-range budget and a balanced pace with opportunities for both structured sightseeing and independent exploration.

 Day 1 · Washington DC